yrmanz/Cypress/README.md

 # Cypress Test
-## Test to Login and add and delete the card on the Retrospective
+## Test to Login and add/delete the card on the Retrospective Board